General Degree Requirements

 Single thesis.
 This degree plan is intended for qualified graduate students who seek academic recognition in two professional fields that, although distinct, have a substantial intellectual connection.
 The degree plan requires a balanced choice of academic subjects, made with the advice of each of two departments, and by selection of the thesis topic.

 To satisfy the minimum requirements for the program, the student must complete (in addition to thesis units) at least 132 units of subject credit, of which 66 units are unique to each department.
-At least 42 of each group of 66 units must be graduate subjects.
-In those instances where, for a single regular master's degree or program, a department or program has established unit requirements in excess of the foregoing minimums, the department or program requirements prevail.
+In those instances where a department or program has established unit requirements in excess of the foregoing minimums, the department or program requirements prevail.
 Such excess of units in one department may not be applied to the program in the other department.

 A student pursuing a Master in City Planning in addition to a second master's degree must have both programs approved in the usual way, but the subject units for the Master in City Planning can be lowered at the discretion of the Department of Urban Studies and Planning.

 Individuals who wish to qualify for a Master of Science degree in Real Estate Development, in addition to a Master of Architecture or Master in City Planning degree, will be required to satisfy all the subject requirements of each program.
-Specifically, candidates for the Master of Architecture degree must take 164 subject units (of which 96 units must be graduate subjects), and Master in City Planning degree candidates must take 126 subject units (of which 42 units must be graduate subjects).
-Individuals who wish to qualify for the master's degree in Real Estate Development also must take at least 66 subject units unique to this program, of which at least 42 units must be graduate subjects.
+Specifically, candidates for the Master of Architecture degree must take 164 subject units and Master in City Planning degree candidates must take 126 subject units.
+Individuals who wish to qualify for the master's degree in Real Estate Development also must take at least 66 subject units unique to this program.
 Students may submit a single thesis provided it is acceptable to the graduate committees of each program.
 It is expected that such dual degree candidates will be in residence at least one term longer than expected if enrolled in a single degree program.

-Participation in a dual degree program is limited to students who are already registered in one department and who meet the admissions criteria of the second department.
+In order to be eligible to participate in a dual degree program, students must meet the admissions criteria of both departments.
 At least two regular terms prior to completion of the program, the student must submit to each department a statement of educational objectives along with a detailed program plan that includes a description of the proposed thesis topic.
-The total program must meet with the approval of each department, and a petition approved by the dean for graduate education describing the program must be filed with the Registrar's Office.
+The total program must meet with the approval of each department, and a petition approved by the Office of Graduate Education describing the program must be filed with the Registrar's Office.

 The thesis research must be conducted under the supervision of an approved member of one of the two participating departments, with the other department providing a thesis reader.
 The thesis must be of superior quality.
 The single thesis cannot be used to satisfy the thesis requirements of any additional graduate degree programs.